Prof Khosrow Adeli, IFCC President

 Professor Adeli has also directly interacted with and personally knows IFCC national representatives from around the world as well as corporate members.
 As a result of his IFCC contributions and research achievements, he has been invited to deliver numerous presentations to IFCC national societies and/or regional/international conferences.
 He has therefore developed strong relationships with many IFCC member societies as well as many IFCC officers within the IFCC organization.

 The future holds considerable promise for the IFCC organization and its family of national societies and corporate members.
-I look forward to being part of the IFCC’s continued journey towards global leadership in lab medicine, contributing to its most valuable mission of improving clinical decision making and better healthcare worldwide.
+I look forward to being part of the IFCC’s continued journey towards global leadership in lab medicine, contributing to its most valuable mission of advancing excellence in laboratory medicine for better healthcare worldwide.

 Future Vision for the IFCC Organization: